Rahova: Transportation

-Rahova is serviced by a number of public transport (RATB) lines, especially tramways (or light rail) and to a lesser extent buses.
+Rahova is serviced by a number of public transport (STB) lines, especially tramways (or light rail) and to a lesser extent buses.
 Line 32 is the main line, with tramways running every minute from Rahovei Market to Unirii Square.
 Currently a number of tramway lines are upgraded and/or converted to Light Rail.
-There is no subway (Metrou) in the area, nor are there plans to build or extend the network to the area.
+There are no plans to build or extend the network to the area.
 Because of a chaotic layout of roads and streets, and the presence of a belt of factories to the north of the neighbourhood (The Old Industrial Area of Trafic Greu, officially Progresului Road), there are basically only three roads heading downtown (Calea Rahovei, 13 Septembrie and Drumul Sării - with no secondary streets whatsoever), all with only two lanes per way of traffic and heavy public transport.
 This causes severe traffic jams that can last for up to five hours daily.
 The only solution found was to demolish two factories and make way for a new road, but the proposal was deemed too expensive and scrapped.